 Most common truck accident injuries

 There are many types of injuries that can occur in a truck accident.
 Commercial truck accidents are often catastrophic, meaning they result in permanent or life-changing injuries – most often for those in the smaller car.
 The size and weight disparities between a large truck and a passenger car can result in the car being crushed or obliterated in a collision.
-Our Louisville truck accident attorneys regularly help clients who have sustained the following in an accident:
+Our Louisville truck accident lawyers regularly help clients who have sustained the following in an accident:

 - Spinal cord trauma (possible paralysis)